 The devastation of Hurricane Katrina underscored the importance of disaster preparedness.
 Take steps to protect yourself and your family in the event of a natural disaster or other emergency.
 Develop a disaster plan, assemble a disaster kit, and stay informed about potential threats in your area.

 Preparing for disasters can save lives and minimize the impact of emergencies.
-It involves taking proactive steps to protect yourself, your family, and your community.
+Which means it involves taking proactive steps to protect yourself, your family, and your community.
 By developing a disaster plan, assembling a disaster kit, and staying informed about potential threats, you can be better prepared to cope with the unexpected.

 FAQ